Cyclops (Marvel Comics): 1990s

-21st century
+2000s

+In 2000, Joe Harris wrote the four-issue run titled X-Men: The Search for Cyclops that dealt with Cyclops's return after merging with Apocalypse in Apocalypse: The Twelve.

+In February 2001, an alternate version of Cyclops began appearing in a new ongoing series by Mark Millar, Ultimate X-Men.
+This version of Cyclops was killed off in January 2009.

+In July 2001, Cyclops appeared as a leading character in New X-Men.
+Written by Grant Morrison, the series pursued a more experimental approach to storytelling and characterization.
+In the course of the story, Cyclops begins a new relationship with Emma Frost.
+Jean Grey dies again in New X-Men #150 (February 2004).

+Also in 2001, writer Brian K. Vaughan wrote the four-issue series titled Cyclops, the character's first solo miniseries.

-During Joss Whedon's run of Astonishing X-Men, Cyclops adopts a new attitude unfamiliar to most accustomed fans.
-After Emma Frost's psychic intervention at the mansion, he temporarily loses his powers after owning up to his self-inflicted, traumatic past.
-This prompted an interview with Whedon in Wizard magazine #182.
-When asked if Cyclops did not have his powers anymore, Whedon replied:
+Beginning in July 2004, Astonishing X-Men features Cyclops, Wolverine, Beast, Emma Frost, Shadowcat, and Colossus as a team.
+The series was initially written by Joss Whedon, well-known for creating the Buffy the Vampire Slayer television series.
+During Whedon's run of Astonishing X-Men, Cyclops adopts a new attitude unfamiliar to most accustomed fans.
+After Emma Frost's psychic intervention at the mansion, he temporarily loses his powers after confronting his traumatic past.
+In an interview, Whedon explains:

 No, he doesn't have his powers.
 Well, he had a choice to either be completely out of control or bury them.
 He can't use them.
 That's pretty much it.
 But the thing that would be fun is that, with no powers, he's going to be the best that he's ever been.
 That's what the arc is about.
 [Cyclops has] been the team leader and the team washout in terms of popularity.
 He was defined by Jean [Grey] so much, and I just think that this guy is so interesting in his struggle against mediocrity.
 Then, when it's all laid on the line, when you find out the thing that's been holding him back from being just a complete bad ass has been himself all his life, that he's been lying to everyone, including himself, about who he is — that should be freeing.
 The Scott we're going to see is going to be a little bit different.
 This guy is either completely out of control or in control of something we're not used to.
 I wanted him to be an unabashed tough guy.
 He is shooting people and turning very much into a leader.
-Not everyone is going to like it."
+Not everyone is going to like it.